SEC-API-io/nodejs-new-project-guide/README.md

 ## For every new project

+### Auto-setup new project

+- Create new folder for new project
+- Copy `modules/setup-new-project.js` file to new project folder
+- Run `node setup-new-project.js` to setup all files and project structure

+### Manual setup

-- Create a new folder for every new project
+- Create new folder for new project
 - Create a new git repo on GitHub.
 Run
   - `git init` to initialize repo locally.
   - `git remote add origin <repo-url>` to add remote repo.